 - Permits : To validate their Society permit a member (and partner for joint membership ) must insert and sign across passport photograph/s.
 A non-validated permit will be removed by any bailiff or club official, and disciplinary action taken by the General Committee.
 Note : Junior membership commences from the age of 7.

 3a Guest tickets are available on all waters unless stated otherwise in the permit.

 3b Members may only take one guest at a time.

 3c Junior members are not permitted Guest tickets.

-3d Members under the age of eighteen may not take a senior guest night fishing.
+3d Members under the age of eighteen may not take a Senior or Young adult guest night fishing.

 3e Guest tickets may be purchased from :- Apollo Angling Centre at our Marsh Farm Fishery, Milford or R&V Newsagents, 7 Meadrow, Godalming.
 GU7 3HJ.
 A member holding a Guest Ticket is responsible for the conduct of their guest, and must accompany and fish in close proximity to them.
 Any infringement of the rules by a guest will result in the member being subject to disciplinary action, as if he / she had broken the rule.

 - Self Care : All members, ticket holders and visitors either fishing, working, or visiting Society waters do so at their own risk.
 Please also refer to “Safety Guidelines” on Page 5 of this permit.